-Everyone looks forward to the latest movies of massive franchises such as Marvel and DC.
-But what about the movies that are probably fun to watch, yet slip under the radar.
 B movies are the ones that are filmed using a tight budget without elaborate expectations about their box office performance or exposure.
 Here are some B movies that I really enjoyed watching that you guys might like to queue up on an idle Sunday noon.

-1. Evil Dead (1981)
+Awesome B-Grade Movies 1.
+Evil Dead (1981)

-Sam Raimi is breaking the net these days with the Spider-men in No Way Home trying to save the day.
-Before Raimi was pioneering superhero movies, he was a B movie A-lister with the Evil Dead franchise.
 I think most Evil Dead fans will agree that this movie franchise, in general, has aged well, making Bruce Campbell a household name.
 Hell, he has cameos in every Sam Raimi Spidey movie to date and even got a series of his own on Netflix - Ash vs Evil Dead.

 Ash Williams ends up in trouble when he and his friends hole up in a cabin in the middle of the woods and read from a book that should not have been touched.
-Enter the deadites - undead Zombies imbued with regeneration powers from hell.
-Ash's sole mission in this franchise is to chop down every deadite in his way and exclaim "Grooovee!"
+Enter the Deadites - undead Zombies imbued with regeneration powers from hell.

 2. Evil Dead 3: Army of Darkness (1992)

-The word of mouth for Evil Dead was so good when it came out that, I watched the Army of Darkness without hesitation.
-In fact, I saw this movie before watching the first in the series.
-Back when Evil dead came out, international movies such as the ones from the US took several months to years to be released in India.
+When Evil Dead dropped, international movies such as the ones from the US took several months to years to be released in India.
 So if the word of mouth was good, it would feed a lot of hype, and the number of people who would watch it went up way before release.

 3. Grindhouse: DeathProof (2007)

 Even though this movie was part of a double bill coupled with Grindhouse: Planet Terror, I saw only this one.
-These days you would never associate Quentin Tarantino's name with B-movies, but this one was a standard B-movie with a relatively low production cost and a less than mainstream release.
+These days you would never associate Quentin Tarantino's name with B-movies, but this one was a standard B-movie with a relatively low production cost and a less-than-mainstream release.

 Kurt Russell plays the role of the easy-to-hate serial killer who traps young women in a death chamber built into his crash-proof car.
 This all comes to a grinding halt when he tries to mess with the wrong group of girls who turn the tables on him and kick his ass to completion.